johnquigleyjr/gcp-terraform-training/lab04-variables.md

 ### Step 4.3.2

-You'll see that there are several other values in `terraform.tfvars`.
-Uncomment them and add matching variables to your `main.tf` file:
+Add additional variables to your `main.tf` file, and create matching key/value pairs in your terraform.tfvars that match your environment:

 ```hcl
 variable "access_key" {}